-In April 2018, The Danish Building & Property Agency awarded the turnkey contract to A. Enggaard A/S, who are responsible for the construction of the building project.
+In April 2018, The Danish Building & Property Agency awarded the turnkey contract to A. Enggaard A/S, who was responsible for the construction of the building project.

 In the tabs below you can read more about the project’s new form of tendering and coorporation, New Partnering, the donation from The A.P.
 Møller Foundation and the project’s artistic decoration, which has been granted by the New Carlsberg Foundation.

 In connection with the turnkey contract, The Danish Building & Property Agency, the building owner of New Aarch, has developed a new form of tendering and cooperation, which has been given the name New Partnering.
 New Partnering has been created based on a desire to create a transparent business environment and optimise the construction process and the project by establishing cooperation based on dialogue, trust and openness in which the knowledge, competencies and market knowledge of all parties are involved at an early stage.